Skip to content

 Protective packaging chips made from corn starch | Credits: © Shutterstock.com ID 1086692738

-What ecological alternatives are there to protect goods?
-There is a sustainable alternative for every environmentally harmful product - this also applies to filling and padding material.
+What ecological substitutes are there for protecting goods?
+For every environmentally harmful product there is a sustainable alternative - this also applies to filling and padding materials.

-Here I present five substitute products which, due to their special properties, are ideal as filling materials and alternatives for conventional Bubble wrap, bubble cushion, styrofoam, packing chips, stretch film or PE Foam film suitable.
+I present you here five substitute products, which due to their special properties are excellent as a filling material and alternative for conventional Bubble wrap, bubble cushion, styrofoam, packing chips, stretch film or PE Foam film suitable.

 1. packing chips from corn

-If you want to protect your goods during shipping, packaging chips made from corn are a good, ecological alternative that also protects the contents of the box and the environment.
-The chips are made exclusively from made from corn starch and water and are therefore 100 percent compostable.
+If you want to protect your goods during shipping, packaging chips made of corn are a good, ecological substitute that protects the contents of the box and the environment at the same time.
+The chips are produced exclusively from corn starch and water and are therefore 100 percent compostable.

-Of course, you don't have to compromise on quality: The packaging chips have the typical 8 or S shape, which makes them interlock with each other and form a stable cushion.
-Due to their low weight, they are also easy on the wallet, as there are generally no higher postage costs.
-They also have the same properties as polystyrene alternatives - they are dimensionally stable, flexible, impact-resistant, antistatic, odorless, dust-free and reusable.
+Of course, you do not have to compromise on quality: The packaging chips have the typical 8 or S shape, which makes them interlock with each other and form a stable cushion.
+Because of their low dead weight, they are also easy on the wallet, as higher postage costs are not usually incurred.
+In addition, they have the same properties as Styrofoam alternatives - they are dimensionally stable, flexible, shock-resistant, antistatic, odorless, dust-free and reusable.

-The recipient can then simply remove the packaging chips from the packaging. dispose of them in the compost or organic waste garbage can if he or she does not want to continue using them.
-As you can see, packaging chips made from corn starch have no disadvantages for you and enable sustainable shipping!
+The recipient or the recipient can then simply Dispose of them in the compost or organic waste garbage can, if he or she does not even want to continue using them.
+You see, cornstarch packaging chips have no disadvantage for you and allow sustainable shipping!

 You can order corn packaging chips here*